 I was employed by Australian Associated Press in London and Vietnam, attached to the Australian troops at Nui Dat and in Saigon – and back in Sydney until late 1971.

 It was fifty years on 5 May 2018 that four of my fellow correspondents in Saigon were shot and killed by Viet Kong fighters in Cholon, just outside Saigon, South Vietnam, now called Ho Chi Minh City.
 I had only been in the country for three weeks and was scared, so I refused to join my mates with a seat on the mudguard of the white Mini-Moke in which they drove to their death.

 Three were Australians – Michael Birch, my friend and colleague from Australian Associated Press (AAP), with whom I shared a flat in Phan Dinh Phung Street, Saigon, Bruce Piggott, his friend from Melbourne who worked for Reuters and John Cantwell, from TIME Magazine, was also from Sydney.
 The fourth man was a Cornishman from the United Kingdom, Ron Laramy, also from Reuters.
 They were great guys.

-In that period we wrote and edited many practical books, including several editions of the best-selling Hard Times Handbook, which became a Penguin book and was translated for a German edition.
+In that period Irene and myself wrote and edited many practical books, including several editions of the best-selling Hard Times Handbook, which became a Penguin book and was translated for a German edition.
 The Earth Garden Building Book, co-written with Dr. Robert Rich, an experienced mudbrick builder, went into several editions, finally being published by Viking/Penguin.